 In 2007, "the farm" was formally started as a small business.
 Our original flock of 50 chickens has grown to over 500, and now includes chickens (for meat and eggs), turkeys and hogs which we sell directly to customers.
 In addition, we raise a wide variety of fruits and herbs for both the wholesale and retail markets in our area.
 In 2013 we added two Shetland Sheep, named Lulu and Grass, to our farm operation.
 We are hoping to add fleece and other sheep related produces to our operation as this enterprise expands.

 On our farm in Duluth, Minnesota we have 5 acres of pasture used in our rotational grazing system for poultry, hogs, and sheep.
 Plus, 3 acres for gardens, orchards and the greenhouse.
-It is important to note that although our production methods are completely organic, we are not USDA certified.
+Our production methods are sustainable and organic, however we are not USDA certified.

 Contact us at with and questions, email@example.com